Home > Moving > City Guides > Most Affordable Places to Live in New Jersey

 • Unemployment Rate: 4.6%

-Located along the coast of the Atlantic Ocean is the seaside city of Toms River, a favorite among young adults, families, and retirees alike.
-If you’re a fan of hanging out by the water, this affordable New Jersey city has many beach areas and waterfront activities at spots like Ortley Beach and Seaside Heights that can keep you busy!
-Here, you’ll be able to find affordable houses and apartments close to shopping, dining, and nightlife destinations.
-Plus, you’re just under two hours away from both NYC and Philadelphia!
+Located along the coast of the Atlantic Ocean is the seaside Township of Toms River, a favorite among young adults, families, and retirees alike.
+If you love hanging out by the water, this affordable New Jersey city has many beach areas and waterfront activities at spots like Ortley Beach and Seaside Heights that can keep you busy!
+Those moving to Toms River can find affordable housing and apartments close to shopping, dining, and nightlife destinations.
+Plus, you’re about an hour and half away from both NYC and Philadelphia!

 Things to Do in Toms River

-Go bird watching or hike to scenic overlooks at Cattus Island County Park.
-See spiders in the Creepy Cavern, honeybees at Hive Airport, and other bugs at New Jersey’s bug museum Insectropolis.
-Play arcade games and a round of mini golf at Barnacle Bill’s Amusements.
-Swim in the ocean or relax in the sand at Ortley Beach.
-Try New Jersey craft beers like the Citron Pale Ale or Down in the Bog Stout at Toms River Brewing.
+Go bird-watching at the Cooper Environmental Center or hike to scenic overlooks near Barnegat Bay at Cattus Island County Park.
+See spiders in the Creepy Cavern, honeybees at Hive Airport, and other bugs at New Jersey’s bug museum, Insectropolis.
+Play old-school arcade games and a round of 18-hole mini golf at Barnacle Bill’s Amusements.
+Swim in the ocean, relax in the sand, or trek down the boardwalk at Ortley Beach.
 Visit Uncle Dood’s Donuts for iced-to-order donuts—and be sure to try their monthly flavor specials!
 Eat upscale Chinese bites like Peking Duck and Fried Diver Sea Scallops at Xina.
-Or get your burger fix in at Burger 25, where you can order the Chicken & Waffles Burger with a Strawberry Milkshake.
+Get your burger fix at Burger 25, where you can order a Tex Mex Burger or the Chicken n’ Waffles sandwich with a Strawberry Milkshake.
+Or try New Jersey craft beers like Irish Eyes IPA and Raise Helles Lager at Toms River Brewing.

 Moving to New Jersey?
 Extra Space Storage has convenient storage facilities throughout The Garden State that can help with your transition.
 Find self storage near you!